 It may be hard to believe for American taxpayers, but the U.S. lands on the list of most tax-friendly countries.
 According to data from the World Bank, the U.S. is actually one of the nations paying the smallest proportion of its GDP in taxes.
 Here’s a look at America’s colleagues on the list of countries with the lowest taxes when analyzed as a percentage of GDP.

 The mere name of Switzerland likely conjures up many images in the minds of most Americans, such as chocolate, the Alps, neutrality and bank accounts.
 And, as far as its reputation as being a tax haven, the rumors aren’t too far from the truth.
-Yes, individual income tax rates can go as high as 40%.
-However, corporate tax rates max out at just 18%.
-As a percentage of GDP, tax revenue in Switzerland only reaches 10.1%.
+Yes, individual income tax rates can go as high as 40%, and the country does have indirect taxes of 7.7% and an employee social security tax rate of 6%.
+However, as a percentage of GDP, tax revenue in Switzerland only reaches 10.17%.

 Would you believe that the good ol’ United States of America is one of the least-taxed countries in the world when it comes to tax revenue as a percentage of GDP?
 Perhaps this is a little misleading, as the U.S. is by far the largest economy in the world in terms of GDP.
 The passage of the Tax Cuts and Jobs Act in 2017, however, has also contributed to a lower American tax rate.
-The top bracket now reaches 37% for individuals, while the corporate tax rate peaks at 27%.
+The top bracket now reaches 37% for individuals, with the overall contribution of taxes to GDP at just 10.02%.

-Ethiopia has a 35% top personal income tax rate, but overall tax revenues comprise just 7.5% of GDP.
-Corporate tax rates top out at 30%.
-Although Ethiopia is regularly mentioned as one of the world’s most impoverished nations — which it still remains — the country has some of the highest income equality in the world, comparable with that of Scandinavian countries.
+Ethiopia has a 35% top personal income tax rate, but overall tax revenues comprise just 6.66% of GDP.
+Although Ethiopia is regularly mentioned as one of the world’s most impoverished nations — which it still remains — the country has some of the highest income equality in the world.
+Ethiopian poverty is also making major strides, with the poverty rate falling from 44% in 2000 to 24% by 2016.
 The Ethiopian economy has also been growing sharply for years.
 The state is actively engaged in Ethiopia’s economy, pumping money into it via infrastructure and other projects.

 1. United Arab Emirates

 The United Arab Emirates is at the top of this list for one good reason: The country enforces neither a personal nor a corporate income tax.
 This is due in no small part to the immense oil and gas revenues generated by the country.
-The country did enact a 5% value-added tax in 2018 for the first time, which generated Dh 27 billion, equivalent to about $7.3 billion USD.
-Overall, tax revenues accounted for just 0.1% of the UAE economy.
+The country did enact a 5% value-added tax in 2018 for the first time, which generated Dh 25 billion, equivalent to about $7.3 billion USD at today’s exchange rates.
+Overall, tax revenues accounted for just 0.96% of the UAE economy.

 Countries With Lowest Taxes